eevee/eev.ee/content/2021-12-11-recommended-gzdoom-settings.markdown

     Doom didn't support looking up and down.
 Why should you?

     Despite the name, this still allows you to look around _horizontally_.
 I guess technically that's turning, not looking.
-Also, moving the mouse up and down will now move you (slowly) forwards or backwards.
+Also, moving the mouse up and down will now move you forwards or backwards, just as in vanilla Doom.

 - **Disable WASD.**